csml-cam/csml-cam.github.io/reading_group.md

 # CSML@Cam - Talks schedule

 We meet every week on Friday at 14:00.
+If you are interested in giving a talk, email Connor (<cpd32@cam.ac.uk>) to organise a date and time.

 ## Upcoming

 {% capture details %}
 {% endcapture %}
 {% capture summary %}
-2021-11-12 - Learning Based Multiscale Modeling - Burigede Liu
+2021-11-12 - Learning based multiscale modeling - Burigede Liu
 {% endcapture %}{% include details.html %}

 {% capture details %}